-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range (all three sciences) and biology to AS/A-level.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range.

-There will also be guest sessions with alumni and experts from a variety of organisations.
+You’ll also have guest sessions with alumni and experts from a variety of organisations.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).
-The course is taught by highly experienced, research active, subject experts who have all been practising teachers.
-The team and students are supported by an excellent team of science technicians.

 FEATURES AND BENEFITS

-Employability - You will have the knowledge, skills and experience to teach all three sciences to GCSE and your specialism, biology, chemistry or physics, potentially up to A-level.
+You will have the knowledge, skills and experience to teach science at Key Stage 3, GCSE and potentially A/AS-level.

 You’ll spend a minimum of 120 days in at least two contrasting school placements as well as the opportunity for additional experience that will prepare you to excel in the classroom.

 You can choose University-led or School-led routes to Qualified Teacher Status (QTS).

 Following successful completion of this course, you will achieve 60 masters level credits (one third of a masters degree) and these can contribute to future studies.